HenrikBengtsson/port4me/README.md

 * At a minimum, it should be possible to implement the algorithm in vanilla Sh\*, Csh, Bash, C, C++, Fortran, Lua, Python, R, and Ruby, _without_ the need for add-on packages beyond what is available from their core distribution. (*) Shells that do not support integer arithmetics, may use tools such as `expr`, `dc`, `bc`, and `awk` for these calculations.

 * The implementations should be written such that they work also when sourced, or copy'and'pasted into source code elsewhere, e.g. in R and Python scripts.

+* The user should be able to skip a certain number of random ports at their will by specifying environment variable `PORT4ME_SKIP`, e.g. `PORT4ME_SKIP=5`.
+The default is to not skip, which corresponds to `PORT4ME_SKIP=0`.

 ## Design